Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 There are numerous instances of “bacterial overgrowth” being the cause of diseases.
 Examples: [1] [2].

-Many microbes are very harmful and can trigger dysbiosis, short term and long term.
+Many microbes are very harmful and can trigger dysbiosis, short-term and long-term.
 Practicing poor hygiene is playing russian roulette.
 One example is that being in the forest is pretty much agreed upon to be very healthy [1].
 Yet you can catch life-threatening illnesses such as lyme disease very easily in that environment.

 Just like indiscriminate poop eating is not going to get you a successful FMT, the same applies for environmental microbes.
 Poop from someone very healthy can have huge benefits, yet eating out of a toilet or stool from someone unhealthy could be fatal.
 And obviously that unhealthy person picked up their problematic microbes from the environment.
 My experience & knowledge of FMT concludes that it’s extremely easy to pick up pathogens and very hard to pick up anything beneficial.